David Hughes (Eos Iâl): Early life

-Hughes was born at "Brynllwynog", Bryneglwys near Corwen, Denbighshire and lived, from 1824 until 1831, a few miles away in Cynwyd, in the parish Llangar.
-He married twice, the first time to a girl from Cynwyd, with whom he had eight children, and who is buried at Llangar Church.
+Hughes was born in around 1794, probably at "Brynllwynog", Bryneglwys near Corwen, Denbighshire.
+In the 1820s he moved a few miles away to Cynwyd, in the parish of Llangar.
+He married twice and fathered eight children.
 He lived in "Nhŷ yr Ardd", Pentre, a hamlet near Bryneglwys.
-In his youth, he was fond of drink, but came under the influence of the evangelical temperance movement and soon was one of their leaders, becoming influential in the cause.
-He was an active member of the Oddfellows.
-He was a member at the Baptist church in Cynwyd and then at the Baptist church at Llansantffraid Glyn Dyfrdwy, where he is buried.
-He died aged 67.
+Fond of alcohol when a young man, he was subsequently drawn to the evangelical temperance movement, becoming one of its leaders as well as an Oddfellow and a member of the Baptist church, firstly at Cynwyd and then at Llansantffraid Glyn Dyfrdwy, where, dying aged 67, he was buried.

 Poet

-In 1824 he won an Eisteddfod in Corwen and remained a keen competitor until 1835.
-In 1839 he published a volume of verse, which proved enormously popular.
-Bob Owen, Croesor says, of his 1839 collection: "Much of its content is of a popular appeal and of ephemeral value."
-The majority of his poems criticized the social and moral decay he saw during his lifetime.
+In 1824 he won an Eisteddfod in Corwen and remained a competitor until 1835.
+In 1839 he published a volume of verse which proved highly popular.
+Bob Owen, Croesor says, of this collection: "Much of its content is of a popular appeal and of ephemeral value."
+His work critiqued what he regarded as the prevailing social and moral laxity of his day.

 Printing and publishing

-In 1837 he built a wooden printing press at his home, acquired some moveable type from Thomas Thomas, a printer from Chester, and used it to print a few books and a number of carols and ballads.
+In 1837 he bought a printing press, producing a small number of books and some songs and carols.